Single-use plastic ban and plastic alternatives

 • cotton buds with plastic stems

-• expanded polystyrene loose-fill packaging
+• expanded polystyrene loose packaging

 • plastic microbeads in rinseable personal care and cleaning products

-• heavy weight plastic shopping bags
+• light weight plastic shopping bags

 • the release of lighter-than-air balloons.